leondutoit/pg-need-to-know/README.md

 # pg-need-to-know

-A Mandatory Access Control setup for PostgreSQL which takes data ownership seriously.
+A Mandatory Access Control setup for PostgreSQL which takes data ownership seriously, and allows data owners to make their data available to data users on a need to know basis.

 ## Features